Bombus vosnesenskii: Distribution and habitat

 Although historical data for insect distribution is sparse in western North America, it is clear that Bombus vosnesenskii is not experiencing a population decline; it is amongst the most common bee species on the West Coast of the United States, and the most common bumble bee from Oregon northward.
 The nesting distribution ranges from British Columbia to Baja California.
 Historically, Bombus occidentalis, the so-called "western bumble bee" was the most common species, with a distribution all the way from California to British Columbia and Alaska, but diseases introduced by commercial rearing operations in the eastern United States brought coastal populations of B. occidentallis to the brink of extinction, and B. vosnesenskii has filled the gap.
 B. vosnesenskii's success in the vacuum left by B. occidentalis has not been the perfect story of nature finding balance after disturbance, however; in the San Francisco area, the frequency of B. vosnesenskii appearances to inversely correlate with the species richness of bees in the area, indicating that B. vosnesenskii outcompetes other bee species for space and resources.
 This may be due to the species' early emergence during the season, allowing it to overtake and monopolize available nest spaces.
 The bee nests underground, primarily in colony sizes of about 200-300 workers.
 While it is not currently in population decline, studies have shown that the B. vosnesenskii experiences reduced nesting density in urbanized landscapes.
 In a case study from Santa Barbara, CA - researchers found that local grassland restoration can help support provide habitat refugia for these species in urbanized areas.

 Urban nesting density

 Studies have demonstrated that paved environments in human urban settings have reduced B. vosnesenskii nesting densities.
-It is likely that this is due to the subterranean nesting habits of this bee species, which is negatively effected by the expansion of impervious substances like pavement.
+It is likely that this is due to the subterranean nesting habits of this bee species, which is negatively affected by the expansion of impervious substances like pavement.